If you are considering a PDC, make sure you find the one that is a good match for you and a good value for your investment of time, money and energy.

 Facilitators’ Effective Teaching Experience

-The Resilience Hub is closing in on teaching its 20th Permaculture Design Course and just completed its 5th Advanced Permaculture Design Course.
+The Resilience Hub has taught more than Permaculture Design Courses and has completed five Advanced Permaculture Design Courses.
 We have a commitment to seeking and using feedback, improving our convening techniques, being deeply responsive to student learning needs and styles…this means you benefit from the many iterations of our PDC that have come before.
 Of course, just because someone has taught a course many times, doesn’t mean they do it well!
 That’s why we always collect student feedback and evaluations, focus on quality and learning outcomes, and make improvements with every single PDC we offer.
 If you are looking at other PDCs, find out about the history of the facilitators and how many times they have co-taught a PDC and if they have past student feedback to share.

 Participatory Learning Environment